 Children’s Writer’s & Illustrator’s Market, Writer’s Digest, annual.
 Addresses, contact names, and submission guidelines for U.S. book publishers, magazines, and almost anything else you might be looking for.
 Also includes much practical advice about the business of writing, plus interviews with prominent people in the field.
 If you want to buy a market guide, this is it.

-Adventures in Writing for Children: More Tips from an Award-Winning Author on the Art and Business of Writing Children’s Books and Publishing Them, by Aaron Shepard, Shepard Publications, 2015.
+Adventures in Writing for Children: More of an Author’s Inside Tips on the Art and Business of Writing Children’s Books and Publishing Them, by Aaron Shepard, Shepard Publications, 2015.
 A second volume of mine.